theron-wang/otr4j/README.md

 * JSR-305 annotations for static analysis
 * Introduce SpotBugs analysis at build-time.
+  * spotbugs-annotations, to improve static analysis capabilities
 * Introduce pmd analysis at build-time.

 `TODO: development progress ...`

-## Goals
+## Architectural considerations

+* Correctness of off-the-record protocol implementation.
+* Encapsulation of cryptographic material to prevent mistakes, excessive exposure.
 * Logical structure that prevents or makes obvious programming errors.
-* Restricted implementation, only as much abstraction as really needed.
+* Restricted implementation, only as much abstraction as needed.
+(Simplicity)

 # Synopsis